Batman: Damned: Development

 Batman: Damned was written by Brian Azzarello and illustrated by Lee Bermejo, who had previously collaborated to produce the villain-centric comics Lex Luthor: Man of Steel (2005) and Joker (2008).
-It was the first title of publisher DC Comics' Black Label—an imprint designed to allow writers to present unique takes on traditional DC Universe (DCU) characters for a mature audience—and was announced alongside the line on March 8, 2018.
+It was the first title of publisher DC Comics' Black Label—an imprint designed to allow writers to present unique takes on traditional DC Universe (DCU) characters for a mature audience—and was announced alongside the line in March 2018.
 Bermejo and Jim Lee contributed cover art.
-Bermejo said the project came about as a result of Joker: "Every time we do a project, that project leads us to the next project we’re going to do together.
-Even if we don’t know it right away."
-Similarly, Azzarello described Damned as "a quasi-sequel to Joker."
+Bermejo said the project came about as a result of Joker: "Every time we do a project, that project leads us to the next project we're going to do together.
+Even if we don't know it right away".
+Similarly, Azzarello described Damned as a quasi-sequel to Joker.
 He said one did not have to read Joker to understand Damned, but if they read both they would see connections.
 The series' narrative is a reverse of Joker's.
 In Joker, Batman was not physically present until the final pages but nonetheless plays a significant role; conversely, in Damned, the Joker only appears at the beginning but remains a narrative driving force.

 Talks of a Joker sequel began after the graphic novel's release in 2008.
 According to Azzarello, Joker sold significantly better than DC expected.
-This caught the company off-guard, as it "had nothing like it to follow it with."
-Editors Will Dennis and Mark Doyle discussed ideas for a potential follow-up with Azzarello, which soon developed into "Jokerverse" and eventually Black Label.
-However, after the R-rated DC film Watchmen (2009) underperformed at the box office, DC's corporate sibling Warner Bros. became opposed to producing superhero fiction for a mature audience, and development halted.
+This caught the company off-guard, as it "had nothing like it to follow it with".
+Editors Will Dennis and Mark Doyle discussed ideas for a potential follow-up with Azzarello, which soon developed into "Jokerverse" and eventually Black Label, but after the R-rated DC film Watchmen (2009) underperformed at the box office, DC's corporate sibling Warner Bros. became opposed to producing superhero fiction for a mature audience, and development halted.
 The project was revived as Azzarello and Bermejo were working on a crossover featuring Batman and the Justice League Dark.
 Azzarello struggled to write a story when Lee suggested to launch Black Label with it.
 Damned was Azzarello's second Batman story that took over a decade to produce, following Batman: Europa (2016).